-Located in the Black River watershed, Blooms Preserve contains 60 acres and 2,000 feet of Blooms Ditch which provides habitat for Coho salmon, steelhead, sea-run cutthroat trout, and the threatened Oregon spotted frog.
+Located in the Black River watershed, Blooms Preserve contains 142 acres and 4,300 feet of Blooms Ditch and its feeders which provides habitat for Coho salmon, steelhead, sea-run cutthroat trout, Olympic mudminnow and Oregon spotted frog.
 The property is also home to a stand of forest rich in native plant diversity.
 The Black Hills Audubon Society conducted a bird count in the summer of 2018.
 Click here to see the list.
-Please note that this site is not open for public birding, but is reserved for habitat.
+Please note that this site is not open for public birding and is reserved for habitat.

 Thank you to the following partners:

 - Thurston County Conservation Futures